-Adams, chairman of the Texas The day our paper becomes Advisory Committee, Savings The Ozona StockPERSON, cansaid today in announcing that makes about as much sense as the San Angelo Standard giving the referee a cold drink.
+The day our paper becomes Advisory Committee, Savings The Ozona StockPERSON, cansaid today in announcing that makes about as much sense as the program for selling govern- the "ball person" whose picture was on the front page of the San Angelo Standard giving the referee a cold drink.
 The SNIPS, QUIPS AND LIFTS poor man looked ready to run!
-Sincerely.

-Mrs. (that's Mizziz) Larry Arledge.
+Sincerely, Mrs. (that's Mizziz) Larry Arledge